Natacha Karam: Career

-Karam began her acting career in 2017, with one-off appearances in television series Silent Witness and Homeland, along with an appearance in the TV film Valentine's Again.
-She landed her first major role later that year, when she was cast as Sergeant Jasmine "Jaz" Khan on the military action drama series The Brave, which ran for one season consisting of 13 episodes on NBC.
+In 2017, Karam began her acting career with one-off appearances in television series Silent Witness and Homeland, along with an appearance in the TV film Valentine's Again (2017).

+Later in 2017, Karam landed her first major role when she was cast as Sergeant Jasmine "Jaz" Khan on the military action drama series The Brave, which ran for one season of 13 episodes on NBC.

-In 2018, Karam made an appearance in the film The Hurricane Heist, and in 2019, she appeared in an episode of the 34th season of the TV series Casualty.
-From 2020 to 2025, she was part of the main cast of the procedural drama series 9-1-1: Lone Star on Fox, playing the role of firefighter Marjan Marwani.
-Karam also appeared in the 2020 Netflix film The Old Guard, in which she played the role of Dizzy.
+In 2018, Karam made an appearance in the film The Hurricane Heist (2018).

+In 2019, Karam appeared in an episode of the 34th season of the TV series Casualty.

+In 2020, Karam appeared in the Netflix film The Old Guard (2020), in which she played the role of "Dizzy".

+From 2020 to 2025, Karam was part of the main cast of the procedural drama series 9-1-1: Lone Star on Fox, playing the role of firefighter "Marjan Marwani".

+In 2026, Karam guest starred on The Faithful: Women of the Bible (S01 E01-02) in the role of "Hagar", an Egyptian slave who enters the service of "Sarai" (later "Sarah"), the wife of "Abram" (later "Abraham").

+Personal life

+Karam got engaged to her partner, actor John Clarence Stewart.
+She announced the engagement on her official Natacha Karam Instagram, sharing a heartfelt message about their relationship in June 2026.